yanggautier/GCP_Data_Infrastructure_Terraform/README.md

 8. Set all variables in 'terraform.tfvars' file of environment path or replace in `variables.tf`

+9. Create a storage account to stocket Terraform state files, and prevent to delete

-9. Create a Cloud Build with name "private-pool" in public network (this allow terraform first time, it's normalement to get an error)
+10. Create a Cloud Build with name "private-pool" in public network (this allow terraform first time, it's normalement to get an error)

-10. Create a Cloudbuild trigger, and set the path of cloudbuild.yaml and variables
+11. Create a Cloudbuild trigger, and set the path of cloudbuild.yaml and variables

-11. Run the Cloudbuild trigger
+12. Run the Cloudbuild trigger

-12. Delete the "private-pool" and recreate a "private pool" in private network with get address in private-ip-alloc-cb which is a address allocate in vpc
+13. Delete the "private-pool" and recreate a "private pool" in private network with get address in private-ip-alloc-cb which is a address allocate in vpc

-13. Rerun the Cloudbuild trigger
+14. Rerun the Cloudbuild trigger

-14. Import data in the Cloud SQL
+15. Import data in the Cloud SQL
     a.
 Download the dump of dvd_rental
     ```bash
         wget https://www.postgresqltutorial.com/wp-content/uploads/2019/05/dvdrental.zip